-Two protesters detained during November 2019 protests were severely beaten by two non-political inmates who have the support of authorities in the Greater Tehran Penitentiary.
+Two protesters detained during November 2019 protests were severely beaten by two non-political inmates who have the support of authorities in the Great Tehran Penitentiary.
 One of them was stabbed in the side and another in the back.

-The non-political inmates attacked Ali Ghahremani and Reza Bayat after they objected to the sale of drugs in ward 5 of the Greater Tehran Penitentiary.
+The non-political inmates attacked Ali Ghahremani and Reza Bayat after they objected to the sale of drugs in ward 5 of the Great Tehran Penitentiary.
 The inmates in charge of ward 5, identified as H.R. and N.A. viciously beat and stabbed them amidst the fight.

 Instead of punishing the assailants, prison authorities transferred Ali Ghahremani and Reza Bayat to another ward after a brief treatment in the dispensary, a source close to the detained protesters said, adding that “what had made them protest were attempts to make the protesters arrested during the November uprising dependent on narcotic drugs.”